luithw/hku_diabetes/README.md

 results = analyser.run(data, config=MyConfig)
 ```

-For a full list of available configuration options and functions.
-Please see the [documentation](https://hku-diabetes.readthedocs.io/en/latest/hku_diabetes.html).
+For a full list of available configuration options and functions, please see the [documentation](https://hku-diabetes.readthedocs.io/en/latest/hku_diabetes.html).

 ## Support
 For any quires, you can send me an email to luithw@hku.hk.